softwarenerd/TSNPeerBluetooth/README.md

 ```
 [_peerBluetooth updateStatus:@"My new status!"];
 ```
-Implement the TSNPeerBluetoothDelegate to receive callbacks for peer Bluetooth events.
+Implement the TSNPeerBluetoothDelegate to receive callbacks for TSNPeerBluetooth events.
+(See Bubble Chat for an example of how to implement TSNPeerBluetoothDelegate.)

 License
 -------